landemic-io/landemic/README.md

 Since we've turned off the web dyno, the above command will spin up an instance of your previously compiled slug, fetch the latest data from the blockchain, and then publish an updated client.
 The slug will then be deleted.

-To run this on a schedule, you can then add the job via the Heroku scheduler addon.
+To run this on a schedule, you can then add the job via the Heroku Scheduler add-on.
 If you run it once an hour, it shouldn't use more than $1/mo.
 But you can even run it once a day to get it even closer to $0.

-The data syncer is designed to not produce data if any of the fetch-data commands fail, but if you want extra visibility, check: `heroku logs --tail --ps scheduler`
+The data syncer is designed fails quetly if any of the fetch-data commands fail.
+To get extra visibility, run: `heroku logs --tail --ps scheduler`.
+Normally `heroku logs` would just work, but we don't have a standing dyno to query.